[Approx. 5 minutes reading time]

-The way you do this is by having a good understanding of what your typical traffic profile looks like on your servers during normal operation.
+You do this by having a good understanding of what your typical traffic profile looks like during normal operation.

-Then, when you pick an anomalous spike in activity, you can investigate that and pick up any potential DDoS attacks that might be in progress.
+Then, when you pick up on the suspicious activity, you can investigate and intercept web traffic that may be a potential DDoS attack in progress.

 Typically, companies will try and keep their bandwidth as lean as possible because they’re trying to save costs.

-They’ll try to match their capacity as close to their typical demand as possible so that the customer gets a great experience, but they’re not wasting money on lots of unused bandwidth.
+They’ll try to match their capacity as close to their typical demand as possible.

-It’s worth spending a bit more to create a buffer for yourself so that your servers can handle spikes in traffic in these moments.
+It’s worth spending a bit more to create a buffer for yourself.

 3. Place Limits at your Network Perimeter

-Technically, there are a number of things you can do on the perimeter of your network to help stop DDoS attacks.
+Technically, there are a number of things you can do on the perimeter of your network to help prevent DDoS attacks.

-You could set a rate limit on your router, you could add filters that ignore certain packets of data, you could increase your time-out settings on open connections, and more.
+You could set a rate limit on your router, you could add filters that ignore certain packets of data, or you could increase your time-out settings on open connections.